Nextome/nextome.github.io/docs/Manuals/nextome-hub-web-guide.md

 ﻿# Nextome Hub Web Guide

 ## Prerequisites
+Before reading this document, it is recommended that you read the documents:

+- The two technologies and the tools.
+- Fundamental definitions.

 ## Aim of the document
 The purpose of the present document is to provide a guide to use all the sections of the Nextome Hub Web.